dksifoua/Neural-Machine-Translation/README.md

 I also recommend to use a GPU.
 This work is done Google Colab.

+## 1. Seq2Seq Model with LSTM

-## I. Seq2Seq Model Baseline
+## 2. Seq2Seq Model with BiLSTM

-## I. Seq2Seq Model Baseline 2
+## 3. Seq2Seq Model with Luong Attention

-## II.
-Seq2Seq Model with Attention Mechanisms
+## 4. Seq2Seq Model with Badhanau Attention

-## III.
-Convolutional Seq2Seq Model
+## 5. Convolutional Seq2Seq Model

-## VI.
-Transformer Model
+## 6. Transformer Model

 ## References
 - Sutskever, I., Vinyals, O. & Le, Q. V. (2014).
 Sequence to Sequence Learning with Neural Networks.